dojot/dojot-microservice-sdk-js/lib/serviceStateManager/README.md

 ## **module**

-The ServiceStateManager internal configuration.
+The Manager internal configuration.
 It follows the default dojot configuration object model.
 Check the [ConfigManager documentation](../configManager/README.md).

 __NOTE THAT__ we do not use the ConfigManager in this module, since we don't want to accept